Ramsey, New Jersey: Parks and recreation

 Ramsey has about 153 acres of land under Green Acres protection by the New Jersey Department of Environmental Protection, which is land that is permanently preserved as open space in the borough.
 This is one of the reasons that the borough, while about 98.5% developed, has retained a "rural ambience".

-Ramsey Golf and Country Club, located on Lakeside Drive, has an 18-hole golf course, the Lakeside Grille restaurant, swimming pool, picnic area, playground, tennis courts and a banquet room.
+Established in 1995, Ramsey Golf and Country Club has an 18-hole golf course, in addition to a restaurant, swimming pool, picnic area, playground, tennis courts and a banquet room.

 Finch Park, located on Church Street, Gertzen Plaza, and Island Avenue, has a playground, picnic areas, eight baseball and softball fields, a street hockey rink, and basketball courts.
 There is a memorial for the attacks on September 11, 2001, with its own parking area located on Gertzen Plaza.
 The park is headquarters of the Ramsey Recreation Commission, and home fields of the Ramsey Baseball and Softball Association.
 In the summer months, the Rec Commission has a summer camp in Finch Park for Ramsey students in kindergarten to 7th grade.

 The Ramsey Municipal Pool, located on East Oak Street, has a newly renovated pool and waterslides, a recreational field and pavilion, and beach volleyball and basketball courts.

 Behind Ramsey High School, there are five tennis courts and a running track that are open to public use.
 The RHS football field and the newly built Creamer Field are two of the four fields with night lights in Ramsey, the other two are located at the MacFarran Field complex on Williams Drive, overlooking Route 17.

 Behind Tisdale Elementary School, there are two softball fields that are open to the community.

 Suraci Pond, located on Woodland Avenue, is a small lake with areas to fish, picnic benches, and hiking trails.
 A similar recreational area exists at Garrison Pond on Lake Street.
 An Eagle Scout Project from Ramsey's Troop 31 installed picnic tables and restored the flower bed.